Looking after your guide dog puppy

 We're currently following government guidance, so there are likely to be some limitations on the variety of scenarios our puppies and young dogs can experience.
 However, there are still lots of ways you can provide puppies of any age with enjoyable experiences and socialisation techniques at home and when able to go out and about.

 Our team is always here to support you with any questions or concerns, especially during this challenging period.
-Please contact your Puppy Training Supervisor or local community team for any support.
+Please contact your Puppy Training Supervisor for any support.

 Please also listen to our podcast on dog welfare during self-isolation.